Updated May 23, 2023

 |Developed||Oracle developed MySQL.||Microsoft developed SQL Server.|

 |Multi-Lingual||MySQL is only available in the English language.||SQL Server is available in multiple languages.|

 |Platforms||MySQL supports many platforms as compared to SQL servers.||SQL Server supports only Linux and Windows platforms only.|

 |License||It is open source only.||It is commercial|

-MySQL vs SQL server both are used as a relational database management system.
-Both MySQL vs SQL server databases provide the immediate consistency.
-Both MySQL vs SQL server are using the ACID transaction types.
-They also provide support for typing, data scheme, XML support, triggers and secondary indexes.
+MySQL vs. SQL server are both used as a relational database management system.
+Both MySQL and SQL server databases provide immediate consistency.
+Both MySQL vs. SQL servers use the ACID transaction types.
+They also support typing, data schemes, XML support, triggers, and secondary indexes.

-MySQL is more popular as it is open source, free of cost and compatible with many platforms as compared to SQL server.
-The SQL server high cost paid license makes the developers uncomfortable to work with the platforms like Linux.
-If Linux is the platform, mainly MySQL is being used.
-Only Windows-based application Developers go with SQL server for integrating the languages like .Net etc.
+MySQL is more popular as it is open source, free of cost, and compatible with many platforms compared to SQL servers.
+The SQL server’s high cost paid license makes the developers uncomfortable working with the platforms like Linux.
+If Linux is the platform, MySQL is primarily used.
+Only Windows-based application Developers go with SQL servers for integrating languages like .Net etc.

 The only way to choose the database depends on your application.
-In application, which language is going to be used and the application should not be migrated in a very short time.
-The database selection depends on the platform and the environment where it is going to be hosted.
+In the application, which language will be used, and the application should not be migrated quickly.
+The database selection depends on the platform and the environment where it will be hosted.